-Daily Wonder’s teachers are saying that children who read when they are ready can maintain a passion for stories and a love of reading further into their older years.
+We at Daily Wonder believe that children who read when they are ready maintain a passion for stories and a love of reading long term.
 In our experience, when reading is not rushed before writing, students are typically reading at or above standardized government levels and with improved comprehension.

 Explore schedules, rhythms & routines, songs, music, festivals, free play, meals, projects & more to support your homeschooling program.